lucasjellema/tech-radar-prototype2/development-log.md

 - use d3 force when auto deriving x,y coordinates

 - allow removal of viewpoint, template, object type, rating type, objects of a specific type
-- generate ratings and blips in Viewpoint for all objects | selected objects
+- generate ratings and blips in Viewpoint for selected objects

-- ?? record user defined blip coordinates as polar coordinates
+- record user defined blip coordinates as polar coordinates
+  - scale R and PHI in blip coordinates along with sectors and rings (to roughly maintain same relative position )

 - define gradient color for blips (see https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient)